oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

-The create-secrets.sh script deletes any existing secrets and sets up the secrets (in your chosen namespace.)
+To help you we have created a script called create-secrets.sh which deletes any existing secrets and sets up the secrets (in your chosen namespace.)
+This is just a convenience script, you could of course create them by hand (look in the script to see what we've done if you like.)

 - Make sure you are in the **helidon-kubernetes/base-kubernetes** directory
 - Run the following command to create the secrets:
-  -  `./create-secrets.sh`
+  -  `bash create-secrets.sh`

 ```